2012 Quebec student protests: May 2012

 On May 19, 2012, Montreal-based band Arcade Fire wore the "red square" solidarity symbol during a performance with Mick Jagger on the season finale of Saturday Night Live.

 On May 20, 2012, during an evening protest that turned violent, a protester was seriously injured by police officers in riot gear.
 Upon attacking an officer, the victim was beaten by five officers with their clubs and forcibly neutralized.

 On May 22, 2012, in response to the passage of Bill 78 and in commemoration of 100 days since the beginning of the student strike, another march took place, with tens of thousands of marchers and approximately 1,000 arrests Organizers spun this event as "The single biggest act of civil disobedience in Canadian history."

 By May 24, 2012, the "Casseroles" series of nightly protests had rapidly expanded to most Montreal residential neighbourhoods outside of the usual protest routes.
 These protests, in which people stood on their own balconies banging pots and pans, emerged as a way of subverting the ban on unannounced street protests.
 Inspired by the cacerolazos of Chile in 1971, these involved residents banging on pots and pans from their windows or taking to the streets with their kitchenware at 8 o'clock.
 A viral amateur video of one such protest in the Plateau Mont-Royal neighbourhood further fuelled this phenomenon.

 On May 31, the Quebec government stated that it was pulling out of talks meant to end the protest after four days of negotiations with student leaders, without having reached a stable consensus.
 By that day, more than 150,000 students were estimated to be on strike.

 June 2012

 Strikes continued as thousands more joined the movement to directly protest Bill 78.
 Since this bill affected all Quebec citizens, groups including trade unions, teachers and professor unions, the Quebec Bar Association, jurists, and hundreds of others joined the protests.
 Police were then arresting dozens of people each night.
 During the Canadian Grand Prix weekend (June 9–10, 2012), Montreal police carried out mass preventative arrests.

-August 2012
+September 2012

-Bill 78 was repealed in August 2012.
+Bill 78 was repealed after the election of the Parti Québécois to government in September 2012.
 After the announcement by ministerial decree of tuition freeze on September 5, 2012, the remaining student associations on strike voted to return to class.